momchilgeorgiev/pyin_ks_algo/readme.md

+#### Content:

+1. Introduction
+2. Audio pre-processing
+3. Key estimation using the KS algorithm
+3. Pitch estimation using pYin
+4. Discussion
+5. References

+### 1. Introduction

+<span style="color:red"> *!Read the readme!* </span>

+*This project is intended to showcase the implementation and use of the two algorithms (KS, pYIN).
+Some basic terms are skipped and learning materials will be provided at the end.*

+### Motive

+Every beginner musician experience trouble when trying learn some music theory.
+There are a lot of notes, keys, chords, scales and modes that at first glance looks like a really difficult memory task.

+It would be really helpful for a student (or a bedroom musician) to have some simple tools for defining in what key is the song that he/she wants to learn and can't find the information on the internet.
+It will be even more helpful to know which notes are being played.

+And for the creatives out there, who just ley their hands on their instrument and just play away without thinking, it would be nice to record their piece and in just seconds to see what key they most likely played in and which notes they used.

+So why not help them?

+***

+My task is to put together a working prototype for a "music helper" app.
+Its job will be to analyze a simple audio recording and to predict what is the key of the melody/song and which notes are being played.

+### How the projct should be set up

 Here I describe how the data for the project has been gathered.
 I also describe how and where to download the data, also how everything *should* look in the end

 =-------------------------------------------------------------------------------------------------------------------------------------------=